Year Born: 1918

 On graduation from high school in 1937, Stuart MacKay embarked on a broadcasting career as an announcer with CJCA, Edmonton, then managed by the All-Canada Mutually-Operated Stations (ACMO).

-Moving from announcer-writer through production, programming and sales to station management, he was posted to Winnipeg (CKRC) in 1939, Vancouver (CKWX) in 1940, Winnipeg in 1946 and Regina (CKRM) in 1948.
+Moving from announcer-writer through production, programming and sales to station management, he was posted to Winnipeg (CKRC) in 1940, Vancouver (CKWX) in 1942, and Regina (CKRM) in 1948.